 Yet the females of the species usually only reach about 22 in (57 cm) in head-and-body length.
 Further, the same females also develop a tail averaging 9.6 in (24.4 cm) in length.
 But, in terms of weight, these same females only typically reach a weight of about 13.2 lb (6 kg).

 In both genders, the front legs grow somewhat longer than the rear legs.
 This gives the Tasmanian Devil a distinctive gait.
 In addition, the fur usually presents mainly black.
 Uneven white spots or splotches also sometimes appear on the rump and chest of the mammal.

 Tasmanian Devil Distribution, Habitat, and Ecology

-First of all, as the name implies, the remarkable Tasmanian Devil remains indigenous to the island of Tasmania.
+As the name implies, the Tasmanian Devil is indigenous to the island of Tasmania.
 Though once present on the mainland of Australia, this now serves as home to all but a handful of individuals in the wild.
 The only others exist on a tiny island joined to it at high tide.

-In addition, within that tragically limited range, however, the mammal proves itself to be highly adaptable.
-As a result, it presently inhabits every type of habitat present on the island.
+Within that limited range, however, the mammal proves itself to be highly adaptable.
+As a result, it presently inhabits every type of habitat on the island.
 This often even includes the outlying portions of urban areas.
 This, however, often proves to be to its detriment.

 This carnivore also evolved as both nocturnal and crepuscular in nature.
-Additionally, the prey of the Tasmanian Devil sometimes includes animal as large as small kangaroos.
-But, it most commonly prefers to hunt smaller prey.
-Further, being opportunistic, it actually eats carrion more than it hunts.
+The prey of the Tasmanian Devil sometimes includes animals as large as small kangaroos.
+It most commonly prefers to hunt small prey, though.
+Being opportunistic, it eats carrion more than it hunts.

 Finally, its reputation for aggressive behavior remains quite well deserved.
-That holds true due to the fact that, mainly living a solitary life, except for mating, males often fight savagely during encounters.
-Finally, even its mating habits have been referred to as extremely vigorous in nature.
+That holds true due to the fact that, mainly living a solitary life, except for mating, males often fight savagely in encounters.
+Even its mating habits have been referred to as extremely vigorous in nature.